 Your job as a manager would be great if it weren’t for the people.
 That’s a joke.

 OK, it’s not.

-If you’re looking for a team that can take feedback, you better start measuring sensitivity via an assessment as part of your hiring process.
+If you’re looking for a team that can take feedback, you better start measuring sensitivity in your hiring process.

 Kris Dunn is a Partner and CHRO at Kinetix, a national RPO firm for growth companies headquartered in Atlanta.
 He’s also the founder Fistful of Talent (founded in 2008) and The HR Capitalist (2007) – and has written over 70 feature columns at Workforce Management magazine.
 Prior to his investment at Kinetix, Kris served in HR leadership roles at DAXKO, Charter and Cingular.
 In his spare time, KD hits the road as a speaker and gives the world what it needs – pop culture references linked to Human Capital street smarts.